The One and Only Ivan

-The One and Only Ivan is a 2012 novel written by Katherine Applegate and illustrated by Patricia Castelao.
+The One and Only Ivan is a 2013 novel written by Katherine Applegate and illustrated by Patricia Castelao.
 It is about a silverback gorilla named Ivan who lived in a cage at a mall, and is written from Ivan's point of view.
 In 2013 it was named the winner of the Newbery Medal.
 It has won several other awards and is currently nominated to several reading lists.
-It was followed in 2020 by The One and Only Bob, presented from the point of view of Ivan's best friend, the dog Bob.